-According to California Highway Patrol’s Statewide Integrated Traffic Records System (SWITRS), there were no fatalities, but 14 injuries that were reported as a result of Cypress motorcycle accidents in the year 2009.
+According to California Highway Patrol’s Statewide Integrated Traffic Records System (SWITRS), there were no fatalities, but 14 injuries that were reported as a result of Cypress motorcycle accidents in a single year.

 During that same year, 17 fatalities and 735 injuries were reported due to Orange County motorcycle accidents.
 Throughout the state of California, there were 389 fatalities and 10,134 injuries reported as a result of motorcycle accidents.

 According to national statistics gathered by The Centers for Disease Control and Prevention (CDC), motorcycle riders between the ages of 20 and 24 had the greatest chance of suffering an injury followed by riders between the ages of 25 and 29.

 The CDC found that 30 percent of all motorcycle accident injuries involved leg or foot trauma and approximately 22 percent of motorcycle injuries involve damage to the head or neck.

 There are a number of safety measures motorcyclists can take to avoid being in an accident or suffering a serious injury in a collision.
 All Orange County motorcyclists would be well advised to wear a DOT-approved helmet and to wear appropriate riding gear such as leather jackets, long pants, boots and gloves.
 Helmets should have face shields to help prevent facial injuries.